harleydutton/tabula-rasa/sections/setting/Soft Worldbuilding.md

+tabula rasa doesn't *need* to have an included worldbuilding framework because [[World]] doesn't need all those parts. the storyteller book might benefit from it. consider including one of these:
+- GRAPES
+- HERMETICS
+- anthropology follows the religion backwards usually
+- that one big framework with the compass
+- a custom worldbuilding framework

+---

 - Further descriptions (optional, can be replaced with a worldbuilding framework of your choice. also, you and your players can make this section together.)
 You can use the real world as a common starting point and make changes or choose to define your world in a vaccume.
 	- reality (any changes to the laws of physics, the celestial bodies, etc.)